Get a FREE Case Review

 When the owner of a property does not adhere to a duty of care, our Myrtle Beach premises liability attorney will stand in your corner.
 We know how quickly medical bills can add up, and how financially devastating it can be to be forced to take time off work.

-Auger & Auger has been fighting for the rights of victims for over four decades, and personal injury is all we do.
+Auger & Auger Accident and Injury Lawyers has been fighting for the rights of victims for over four decades, and personal injury is all we do.
 Our A&A Zero Fee Guarantee™ ensures you that we don’t get paid until you do.
 We are passionate advocates and will put our knowledge and experience to work for you.
 Call 866-932-0252 for a free consultation with our Myrtle Beach premises liability attorney!